-Learning To Stand:
+Learning To Stand

-Standing is important because it:
+Why Standing is so important

 - Gets baby to control and co-ordinate it’s movements